LCF2348/File_Hosting_Service/README.md

    sqlite3 instance/db.sqlite3
    .tables
    .schema

+**Running the Project:**
+1. Place the provided .env file inside the project directory.
-10. Run the project using "flask --app app run" in a terminal.
+2. Run the project using "flask --app app run" in a terminal.